 Life is Difficult

 Peter Vernezze PhD, LCSWLife is difficult.
 We labor at often unsatisfying occupations and manage only to keep our heads above water.
 Romantic relationships deliver as much heartbreak as happiness.
 We suffer setbacks, as do those we love.
 The few pleasures we find offer temporary relief, but they are fleeting and often unsatisfying.
-We return to our life’s journey.
-Our useful ideals are unrealized.
-Our bodies betray us.
-And then we die.
+Ultimately, as the Buddha reminds us, we are all overtaken by old age, sickness, and death.
 Amidst these fundamental realities, the modern psychopharmaceutical attempt to dispense medication in order to address what are the natural reactions to the human condition such as anxiety and depression seems like the proverbial band aid solution.
 What is needed is surgery for the soul.

 At the heart of the Commitment part of Acceptance and Commitment Therapy is a focus on values rather than the pursuit of pleasant sensations as the meaning of life.
-Although this distinction can be traced back to Aristotle, the Stoics were the first theorists in the history of the West to identify values as the sole component of the good life.
+It was the ancient Greeks in general and Aristotle in particular who emphasized the role that virtue (arete) plays in our happiness (eudaimonia).

 Cognitive Behavioral Therapy (CBT) and Stoicism